-The modern insecticides are safe and very effective.
+Modern insecticides are safe and very effective.
 They are so safe, the active ingredient in your pet’s flea shampoo is the same insecticide I spray on your lawn.
 And yet so effective, I use less than one teaspoon of insecticide for an entire lawn.

-So the old dangerous primitive insecticides have been replaced with modern ultra-safe insecticides that are safe for you, your children, your pets and the environment.
-The insecticides have changed dramatically over the past 40 years - but nobody changed the law for posting signs.
+So the old dangerous primitive insecticides have been replaced with modern ultra-safe insecticides that are safe for you, your children, your pets, and the environment.
+The insecticides have changed dramatically over the past 50 years - but nobody changed the law for posting signs.
 And that is why I post your property with a warning telling you to stay off until dry - because of an outdated law.